 Voice of customer, often referred to by the acronym VOC, is a tool and research technique businesses’ use to capture and record what a customer expects, their preferences, and what they dislike in a product or service.
 VOC is an important element in Six Sigma activities and can be considered as the foundation of a quality improvement project.
 To capture an accurate VOC, research will include gathering customer feedback, reporting results, and sometimes comparing this information to other competitors.
-In order to make this kind of research valuable to the company, tangible and timely action will need to be made
+Gathering the information and related data is only the first step, in order to make this kind of research valuable to the company, action will need to be taken in a timely manner.